MazamaScience/beakr/README.md

 and is intended to simplify the development of web services that reflect R package APIs — without obscuring R's data processing capability and ease of use.

+A dedicated Slack channel has been created for announcements, support and to help build a community of practice around this open source package.
+You may request an invitation to join from jonathan.callahan@dri.com.

 ### Hello, world! - The beakr way

 ```r